-Contribution revenues are generally recognized when received in cash by the Project.
-There are no pledges receivable as of December 31, 2019 and 2018.
-In 2012, the Project was named as the beneficiary of an estate.
+2012, the Project was named as the beneficiary of an estate.
 The information about the valuation of the underlying assets of the estate is not available.
 Due to the uncertainty of this transaction, the Project only recognizes as revenue the amounts actually received in cash.
+The Project received all of its share of the assets of the estate as of December 31, 2019.